<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 Add to that feature-rich package a stout list of safety features like a polyurethane shin plate, hinged plastic ankle supports, and shock-resistant heel protection and you’ve got the perfect package for adventure touring.

-Well... just about.
+Well, just about.

-While it’s tough to nit-pick at a boot this good, we wouldn’t mind seeing it an inch or two taller for added protection along the shin and calf.
-That’s going to be a common complaint for most adventure motorcycle boots, as the closer a boot gets to “over the calf” style, the less comfortable it’s going to be to walk in by default.
+That’s going to be a common complaint for most adventure motorcycle boots though, as the closer a boot gets to “over the calf” style, the less comfortable it’s going to be to walk in by default.

 Sidi Adventure 2 motorcycle boots close up product shot.